simonebonato/katacoda-scenarios/CI_CLM/step3.md

 * name: the name of the action that is triggered.
 * on: type of action that triggers the action.
 In our case it is triggered anytime a some changes are pushed to the repo.
 * jobs: steps that will be executed in order once the action is triggered.
-* runs-on: the OS on which the action will run (VISHAAALLLLL???)
+* runs-on: the OS on which the action will run, in this case we chose the ubuntu OS
-* container: VISHAAAAAL
+* container: incase needed, you can also setup a specific container that has all the requirements installed.
+In this case, we use the container that already has the cml installed and hence this is the path of the container.
+We can also specify a custom container is needed (but then CML should be installed on the container manually before).

 The remaining lines define the steps that are run:
 * actions/checkout@v2 -> this is a standard action that is performed anytime an action is triggered, to setup the working directory for the code.